Customer data is a precious thing. Are you managing yours well?

 Managing customer data can appear daunting at first.
 Train your teams involved with managing customer data so they’ll understand your strategy and feel comfortable with your tools.

 One of the tools you can use for your CDM efforts is Nutshell.
-It’s an easy-to-use growth platform that can get your team running in days—not weeks or months.
+It’s an easy-to-use CRM that can get your team running in days—not weeks or months.
 And if your team has questions, our friendly Michigan-based support team can assist you by phone, email, or live chat.

 A CRM platform is one of the best customer data management tools you can use.
 Use it to collect, organize, store, and analyze data.

-You also minimize manual data entry by using a CRM like Nutshell.
+You also minimize manual data entry by using a CRM with automations.
 Sync your phone contacts and collect leads from your website in real time.
-Nutshell also lets you scan business cards and upload customer information directly to the platform.
+You may also be able to scan business cards and upload customer information directly to the platform.

 Your customer profiles can help you improve your marketing campaigns.
 Use these profiles to deliver personalized customer experiences to increase customer engagement, satisfaction, and retention.